vesper-framework/vesper/docs/javascript/controllers-and-args.md

 But best practice is to have same controller method name and query/mutation name.
 Use different method name only when you really need it.

-Controller methods accepts 3 parameters: `args`, `context` and `info`.
+Controller methods accepts 3 parameters: `args`, `context` and `info`:

-`args` contains all arguments sent by a client.
+* `args` contains all arguments sent by a client
+* `context` is used to share some state in context of a single request
+* `info` contains GraphQL query information

-If you use TypeORM mutations are wrapped into transactions by default, you can disable this behaviour this way:
+If you use TypeORM, all mutations are wrapped into transactions.
+You can disable this behaviour this way:

 ```javascript
 { controller: PostController, action: "postSave", type: "mutation", transaction: false }